William Sears (physician): Personal life

 In 1997, Sears was diagnosed with Stage III colon cancer, which went into remission after treatment.
 Sears and his wife Martha, a registered nurse, have eight children.
 Three of their children have also become doctors: Jim (the oldest), who is a co-host of The Doctors, Bob (second oldest), and Peter.

 As of 2009, Sears lives in San Clemente, California, and operates a private medical practice (Sears Family Pediatrics) in Capistrano Beach, California with his sons.

 Reception

 As of 2012, Sears had published over 40 works, which were translated into 18 languages.
 Sears' works promote the practice of attachment parenting, which emphasizes the importance of emotional availability and accessibility.

 Sears has been criticized for recommending parenting techniques which are "burdensome" or demanding of parents, particularly mothers whom he recommends stay at home with their infants.
 Attachment parenting has also been described as a fad by some.
-Some of Sears' scientific claims have been criticized, including the claim that being left to cry for long periods can cause brain damage during infancy.